PragmaticCoding/PragmaticCoding.github.io/docs/_posts/2021-04-07-TextFormatter_Part2.md

 There is one caveat when manipulating the change:

-The value returned by getControlNewText() is updated immediately when the change has been modified.
+{% include notice type="warning" content="The value returned by getControlNewText() is updated immediately when the change has been modified." %}
-{: .notice--warning}

 So if you need to reference the impact of the original change after you've modified it, you'll need to make a copy before you start.